edden-gerber/radical-shapley-values/README.md

 The difference (and correlation) between the radical Shapley values and SHAP KernelExplainer values can be seen in this scatter plot:

 ![scatter](scatter-randdata.png)

+(Why are the dots not on the line? ...You'll need to read the [post](https://edden-gerber.github.io/shapley-part-2/) to get what's going on.